poseidon-framework/poseidon-framework.github.io/janno_details.md

 # .janno file details

-## Background
+## Overview

+A `.janno` file is a tabular, tab-separated (`.tsv`) file.
+A base set of `.janno` file columns are specified in the Poseidon package specification [here](https://github.com/poseidon-framework/poseidon-schema/blob/master/janno_columns.tsv), including information on which columns are mandatory, which ones are list columns that can hold multiple entries, and which ones limit the allowed set of entries to a strict enumeration.
+Beyond that the `.janno` file can include any number and type of additional columns to hold project- and context-specific variables.

-The `.janno` file columns are specified in the Poseidon package specification [here](https://github.com/poseidon-framework/poseidon-schema/blob/master/janno_columns.tsv).
-The following documentation includes additional background information for many of the variables.
-This should make it more easy to compile the necessary information for both published and unpublished data.
-The `.pdf` version of the latest version of this document is available [here](https://github.com/poseidon-framework/poseidon-framework.github.io/blob/master/janno_details.pdf).
+The following documentation includes additional background information ob the base set.
+This should make it more easy to understand and use the columns for both published and unpublished data.
+A `.pdf` version of the latest version of this document is available for download [here](https://github.com/poseidon-framework/poseidon-framework.github.io/blob/master/janno_details.pdf).

+While previous versions of the `.janno` base set included various explicit `_Note` columns to add free form information to specific columns or column blocks, from Poseidon v3.0.0 onwards these explicit columns were removed.
+The schema supports arbitrary additional columns, so the user can add ANY `_Note` column they deem relevant or useful.
+The Poseidon tooling, e.g. the `trident` CLI software, still gives special considerations to columns with the `_Note` suffix when sorting columns.
+For example a column `Relation_Note` will be appended after all other `Relation_*` columns, but a more specific `Relation_Degree_Note` right after `Relation_Degree`.

-### The `Poseidon_ID`
+## The `Poseidon_ID`

 The `Poseidon_ID` column assigns each entity in a Poseidon package (so one row of the .janno file) a unique identifier string.
 It links the `.janno` file entries to the genetic data in a Poseidon package.

 Often the `Poseidon_ID` can be readily taken from the respective accompanying publication introducing a given sample.
 If there are multiple samples from one ancient human individual, then they may share this identifier in the publication.
 For the Poseidon package they have to be clearly distinguished with relevant suffixes, though, added to the `Poseidon_ID`.
 For good compatibility with Poseidon tooling, e.g. `trident`'s subsetting-and merging language, it is recommended to only use the ASCII characters `A-Za-z0-9_-.` for `Poseidon_ID`s.

-#### What does the `Poseidon_ID` represent exactly?
+### What does the `Poseidon_ID` represent exactly?

 Generally, archaeogenetics operates on burial contexts, e.g. graves, with one or multiple ancient human individuals.
 Usually, though not always, it is possible to attribute the skeletal remains within these graves to individuals based on the archaeological context and physical-anthropological analysis.
 Each individual can get sampled one or multiple times, either by directly probing their preserved tissue, mostly bones, or by sampling any reagent that contains their DNA (through whatever pathway or taphonomic process).
 From one such sample one or multiple extracts can be derived, which can be transformed into one or multiple libraries, which may or may not be subjected to a DNA capture protocol and then sequenced one or multiple times.
 The raw sequencing data can undergo various different forms of computational processing and eventually genotyping to produce the data relevant for most derived analyses and thus stored in Poseidon.